ghcdr/updatehub-docs/docs/updatehub-cloud.md

 ### Include

 For include device in your account, just put the correct variables in *build/conf/local.conf* before generate an image with **Yocto Project**.
-The devides automatically connect in **UpdateHub** server which verify for update package.
+The devices automatically connect in **UpdateHub** server which verify for update package.
 Optionally we can create a *RSA* Key for add security in comunication.

 ### Details